shimaore/ccnq3/doc/Provisioning.md

 This document is meant to help you bootstrap your provisioning.

-A complete provisioning documentation is available in [[data-dictionary]].
+The complete provisioning documentation is available in [the specifications](specs).